1998–99 Chicago Bulls season: Regular season

+Notable highlights

-On April 10, 1999, the Bulls set an all-time NBA record for the fewest amount of points in a game during the shot clock era, in an 82–49 home loss to the Miami Heat at the United Center.
-Before that night's game came and went, the NBA had only 12 notable moments where a team scored under 50 points in a match, where most of them occurred during the league's first season of play while they operated under their original Basketball Association of America name (including two different matches where a team scored less than 40 points in a match), while the two lowest scoring teams in a match happened in an infamous match on November 22, 1950 between the Fort Wayne Pistons and the Minneapolis Lakers, which resulted in the lowest-scoring NBA match ever recorded in a 19–18 Pistons victory.
+One notable game of the regular season occurred on April 10, 1999, in which the Bulls suffered an 82–49 home loss to the Miami Heat at the United Center; the Bulls struggled and only made 18 out of 77 field-goal attempts, and shot just .234 in field-goal percentage.
+It was an all-time NBA record for the fewest points scored in a single game since the shot clock was introduced during the 1954–55 season.
+Before that night's game, the NBA had only twelve notable moments where a team scored under 50 points in a match, where most of them occurred during the league's inaugural season, which was known as the Basketball Association of America, including two different matches where a team scored less than 40 points in a game.
+In addition, the two lowest scoring teams in a game happened in an infamous match on November 22, 1950, between the Fort Wayne Pistons and the Minneapolis Lakers, which resulted in the lowest-scoring NBA match ever recorded in a 19–18 Pistons victory.

-The Bulls led the NBA in home-game attendance, with an attendance of 560,012 at the United Center during the regular season.
+Aftermath

 Following the season, Barry was traded to the Seattle SuperSonics, while Harper signed as a free agent with the Los Angeles Lakers to reunite with Jackson, who was hired to coach the Lakers, Bryant signed with the Cleveland Cavaliers, and Lang and Bill Wennington were both released to free agency.